acchiang/cpsc-455-project/README.md

 - Copy and share session invite link/code
 - Ensure users that access the session can see the same data as other users on refresh

-## Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
-Sketch these physically on paper and then scan and add to your repo.
+## 2-3 rough sketch prototypes of some key tasks of the app:
 ![Page1](https://user-images.githubusercontent.com/47487758/119433880-f3d2e600-bccb-11eb-8fde-30dba851e636.png)
 ![Page2](https://user-images.githubusercontent.com/47487758/119433882-f59ca980-bccb-11eb-9dc6-4926c90f228c.png)